Technology, Tourism

 1990 American Airlines acquires Eastern Airlines routes.

-1991 Eastern Air Lines ceases its operations and the airline shut down.
+1991 Eastern Air Lines ceased its operations, and the airline shut down.

 Pan Am Airlines closed its operations.